ashleymaeconard/TIMEOR/README.md

 This tutorial uses a subset of real data used in the TIMEOR publication to take the user through TIMEOR's "Process Raw Data" tab.

-1. In the far left nagivation bar click on “Example Data” and then under “Load real data” click on "SraRunTable & raw data".
+1. In the far-left navigation bar click on “Example Data” and then under “Load real data” click on "SraRunTable & raw data".

 <p>